reallyreally/docker-nginx-certbot/README.md

 Example Config
 --------------

 This will not work well stand-alone.
-You must provide configuration per the example above (in /data for exampe).
+You must provide configuration per the example above (in /data for example).